How would you like to arrive?

-The southern course of the 100 Castles Route connects the most impressive castles and palaces in the region.
-Lined up like a string of pearls, the 210-kilometre-long themed route connects the magnificent buildings.
+The southern section of the 100 Castles Route connects the region's most impressive castles and palaces.
+Lined up like a string of pearls, the 212-kilometre-long themed route connects the magnificent buildings.
 Sometimes hidden behind a hedge, sometimes free-standing and imposing, but always worth seeing!

 Good to know